reijnnn/IBM-DataStage-API/README.md

 `cd ../IBM/InformationServer/Server/DSEngine/`
 `. ./dsenv`

+## User credentials

+To use the DataStage API, you will need the operating system user credentials of the DataStage Engine server.
+By default, the `dsadm` credentials should work.
+Users for DataStage Director/Designer don't work.

 ## Getting Started

 Create your own `config.py` with path to DataStage API library (`vmdsapi.dll` on client or `libvmdsapi.so` on server) and configure connection's parameters.